xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 ```
 into k9s.
 You can also set the namespace in k9s by typing the number
 corresponding to the namespace you wish to view.
 We want to review
-kubefox-demo, so that would be `1` (you can see the namespaces in pink left of
+kubefox-demo, so that would be ++1++ (you can see the namespaces in pink left of
 center in the screen in Figure 2).

 <figure markdown>
   <img src="../../images/screenshots/hasura_tutorial/k9s Initial Publish.png" width=100% height=100%>
-  <figcaption>Figure 2 - Pods display after fox publish</figcaption>
+  <figcaption>Figure 2 - Pods display after Fox publish</figcaption>
 </figure>

 Typically, connections to KubeFox Apps are made through a public-facing load
 balancer.
-For the simplicity of this guide use Fox to create a local proxy
+To keep things simple for purposes of this tutorial, we'll use the Fox
-instead.
-Note that we're going to leave the proxy running, so it's important to
+CLI to create a local proxy instead.
+Note that we're going to leave the proxy
-start it in a new terminal window.
+running, so it's important to start it in a new terminal window.

 In a new terminal window run the following command: